aws/aws-sam-cli/docs/usage.rst

   $ sam local generate-event <service> <event>

-You can generate multiple types of events from each service.
+You can generate multiple types of events for each service.
 For example, to generate the event from S3 when a new object is created, use:

 .. code:: bash